Plymouth, New York: Plymouth Volunteer Fire Department

 The Plymouth Volunteer Fire Department was formed in 1952.
-The Department has remained an entirely volunteer service since its inception.
+The department has remained an entirely volunteer service since its inception.
 The first fire apparatus were held in the barn of founding member Theodore Bates.
-In the 1960's the first fire station was built in the hamlet on County Road 16.
+In the 1960s the first fire station was built in the hamlet on County Road 16.
 To meet the needs of residents further away a second fire station was built on Plymouth Reservoir.
 In 1999 the Plymouth Volunteer Fire Department moved into their new centralized fire station located on State Highway 23 where it remains today.